psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 SHANKLIN.
 May 29

-Ihe Eurydice Memorial.— The memorial to the offioers and men lost in the Eurydice is now in course of erection in our cemetery, in which seven bodies recovered from the unfortunate ship are buried.
+Ihe Eurydice Memorial.— The memorial to the officers and men lost in the Eurydice is now in course of erection in our cemetery, in which seven bodies recovered from the unfortunate ship are buried.
 The monument is a very handsome structure, and will stand about 8ft high.
 It is carved entirely in Portland stone by Mr Moynihan, of Shepherd's Bush, London.
 The design which was partly suggested by our townsman Mr. Tyler is made np of cannon, anchors, and sea emblems, bat as it is not quite completed we must defer a description The value ofthe monument is said to be between £4OO and £5OO.
 The monument will be unveiled some time in June by Lady Atherley.

 ---

 Hampshire Telegraph